Sponsored by

 - All accepted systems papers will be guaranteed an oral spotlight presentation.

-All submissions will undergo a double-blind peer-review process.
-We will evaluate them on both technical merit and clarity of connection to the workshop theme.
 Accepted submissions will be non-archival, though Tiny Papers will be subject to the non-workshop-specific rules in the ICLR Call for Tiny Papers.

 Important dates